Nikolajovanovski2/dj_project_python/README.md

 - https://www.nltk.org/install.html
 - import nltk in project and tokens

+NLTK is a toolkit build for working with NLP in Python.
+It provides us various text processing libraries with a lot of test datasets.
+A variety of tasks can be performed using NLTK such as tokenizing, parse tree visualization.

 # Hints

 - We use the *open* built-in function in order to read file content.